- Short-lived climate pollutants

 The use of traditional cookstoves, heatstoves, solid fuels and kerosene lamps by almost three billion people has a serious and negative impact on the global environment, as well as the health of millions.

-While there are several high-profile initiatives to address the use of traditional cookstoves, heatstoves, and open fires, none have a truly integrated “household” approach and specific focus on reducing short-lived climate pollutant emissions from household energy.
-The Coalition’s work on domestic heating, cooking, and lighting as a significant contributor to global climate change is an important step in reducing pollutant emissions that will help address gaps in the climate mitigation efforts and effectiveness of other international, regional, and national clean and low-emission cooking, heating and lighting initiatives.
+While there are several global initiatives to address the use of traditional cookstoves, heatstoves, and open fires, none have a truly integrated “household” approach and focus on reducing short-lived climate pollutant emissions.
+The Coalition’s work on household energy as a significant contributor to global climate change is an important step in addressing these gaps in climate mitigation efforts and increasing the effectiveness of other clean and low-emission cooking, heating and lighting initiatives.

 The Household Energy Initiative aims to play a critical role in: